zacsyde/badge-point-test-4-zac/README.md

 inside `getUsersBadge`.

 How does that impact the rest of the source code?
 Please optimize the code to reduce the overall execution time.

+Please check branch task-6 for the next assignment and merge your changes from this branch.
+The next assignments should build on top of your improvements.